fabiochoupina/page-objects/README.md

 # page-objects

-This is a simple project to present the page objects concept for the Wellington Testers Meetup.
+This is a simple project used to present the page objects concept for the Wellington Testers Meetup.

 ## Getting Started

-To clone and run this application, you'll need Git, Ruby and Bundler installed on your computer.
+To clone and run this application, you'll need Git, Ruby, Bundler and Geckodriver installed on your computer.
 From your command line:

 ```